The money continues to roll in for Annabel...

 With edge of your seat races, flamboyant outfits and non-stop fun, the Melbourne Cup calendar is filled with spectacles not to missed as well as plenty of prime punting opportunities led by Melbourne Cup betting on the ‘race that stops a nation’.

-Having been run for over a century, the Melbourne Carnival has become an important part of Australia’s cultural and social tradition.
+Having been run for over a century, the Melbourne Cup Spring Racing Carnival has become an important part of Australia’s cultural and social tradition.
 With names such as Phar Lap, Makybe Diva and Carbine, the carnival is by a long way one of the most inspiring pieces of our nation’s history and is growing each year.
-Each year over 700 million people from around the world turn on their televisions to watch the Melbourne Cup.
+Each year over 700 million people from around the world turn on their televisions to watch the two-mile classic Melbourne Cup.

-Over the course of four days the Victoria Derby Day, Emirates Melbourne Cup Day, Crown Oaks Day and the Emirates Stakes Day will allow spectators to see some of the world’s greatest horses compete for the chance to be named winner of the 2015 Melbourne Cup.
+Over the course of four days – Victoria Derby Day, Emirates Melbourne Cup Day, VRC Oaks Day and Mackinnon Stakes Day – allows spectators to see some of the world’s greatest horses compete for the lucrative prize money on offer across a host of Group 1 races.

-- Tuesday 3 November, 2015 – Emirates Melbourne Cup Day
+- Tuesday November 2nd, 2021 – Lexus Melbourne Cup Day

-The first race marked on the calendar is the AAMI Victoria Derby day which features 9 races including the Mackinnon Stakes, the Myer Classic and the AAMI Victoria Derby.
-With all the races on this day of group status, the day is especially popular with those wanting to see the better horses of the carnival race.
-The most important race of the day, the $1.5 million Victoria Derby, is a Group 1 set weight race over a distance of 2500 metres for three-year-olds.
+The first meeting marked on the calendar is Victoria Derby day which features eight Group races headlined four Group 1 races.
+With all the events on this day holding Group status, the day is especially popular with those wanting to see the better horses of the carnival.
+The most important race of the day, the $2 million Victoria Derby (2500m), is a Group 1 set weight race over a distance of 2500 metres for three-year-olds.
 The race has seen many champion horses win including Phar Lap.
 The other elite levels on the VRC Derby Day card are the: Group 1 Kennedy Cantala (1600m), the Group 1 Coolmore Stud Stakes (1200m) and the Group 1 Empire Rose Stakes (1600m).

-Next on the list is the Emirates Melbourne Cup Day, home to the world famous 3200 metre Melbourne Cup race.
-Worth over $6.2 million dollars in prize money and trophies, this particular race is the world’s richest handicap race and the 1st place getter takes home $3,600,000 plus trophies.
+Next on the list is the prestigious Melbourne Cup Day, home to the world famous 3200 metre Melbourne Cup race.
+Worth over $7.74 million dollars in prize money and trophies, this particular race is the world’s richest handicap race and the Melbourne Cup winner takes home $4,400,000 plus trophies.